ILoveScratch2/ChromePassFinder/README.md

 # ChromePassFinder
-A simple python tool for get Google Chrome web browser's stored passwords without permission or computer password.
+A simple python tool for get Google Chrome web browser's stored passwords without permission or computer password. (only compatible on windows)

 ---